bygones34/Books-Web-API/README.md

-Test .NET Core Web API Project.
-(A Books Database)
+A demo web API project based on .NET Core